BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/userstories.rst

 Research group collaboration
 ----------------------------
-        As part of a research group, I want to be able to interconnect and reuse components of several different workflows so that everyone may benefit from their colleagues' work.
+        *As part of a research group, I want to be able to interconnect and reuse components of several different workflows so that everyone may benefit from their colleagues' work.*

 Similar to the first user story the output of the workflow could be a scientific paper.
 However, with this example interdisciplinary workflows are addressed and the reusability of single components/modules is essential.
 Each process in the workflow may require a different expertise and hence modularity and a common framework are necessary features for efficient collaboration.
 Moreover, joint software development and the development of the scientific workflow itself play an important role.

-Thus, it is focused on the following requirements.
+Herein, the following challenges might occur.
+First, the workflow may consist of heterogeneous models, such as HPC computational model, calibration model or preprocessing of experimental data potentially even running on different machines.
-First, the heterogeneous models of the workflow should be embedded into a common framework and should be executable independent of the local machine.
+These models then need to be embedded into a common framework.
 Without a common framework/interface the exchange of data between processes is not possible (except for file based workflows).
+Second, during joint development of the workflow, it needs to be executable indepent of the local machine.
-The workflow tool must provide means to control (automatically install) the compute environment for specific processes of the workflow.
+Therefore, the workflow tool must provide means to control (automatically install) the compute environment for specific processes of the workflow.
 This greatly enhances the reusability of a process and/or modules (chain of processes) of the workflow and guarantees the machine-independent execution.
+Another challenge are high computational costs.
+Here, the seamless integration of HPC systems is of high value.
+Moreover, for complex workflows containing computationally expensive processes caching of results becomes relevant.
+Upon changes in the workflow only parts of the workflow which are not up-to-date are rerun.
-For complex workflows containing computationally expensive processes a check for up-to-dateness is required, as this leads to significant speed up in the time needed for development of the workflow and minimizes errors in manual execution of some part of the workflow.
+This saves computation time and may lead to a significant speed up in the time needed for development of the workflow.

 .. _user_story_3:

 High-throughput simulations
 ---------------------------
-        As a materials scientist, I want to be able to automate and manage complex workflows so I can keep track of all associated data.
+        *As a materials scientist, I want to be able to automate and manage complex workflows so I can keep track of all associated data.*

 In cases where screening or parameter sweeps are required, involving thousands of simulations, running these one by one is not feasible.
-Moreover, besides the *automation* of running the calculations their inputs and outputs need to be stored.
-Not only the data and calculations should be stored to achieve *reproducibility*, but also the causal relationships between them, i.e. the full *provenance*.
+Moreover, besides the automation of running the calculations their inputs and outputs need to be stored.
+Not only the data and calculations should be stored to achieve reproducibility, but also the causal relationships between them, i.e. the full provenance.

 Given the large amount of data (inputs/outputs) manually keeping track of the full provenance becomes infeasible.
 Therefore, the workflow tool must automatically track and record inputs, outputs and metadata of all processes in a database.